PhillHenry/ml_business_process_engineering/hugo/content/about.md

 ### Mauro Talevi
 Mauro's PhD was in Monte Carlo simulations in Theoretical High Energy Physics.
-He graduate from the University of Rome in 1996.
+He graduated from the University of Rome in 1996.
 He has spent his time since delivering software projects for the likes of BNP Paribas and HSBC.
 He specialises in DevOps and test frameworks.